-After Pere Marquette 1225’s retirement, the locomotive was donated to the Michigan State University in 1957 by the Chesapeake and Ohio Railway with the help of Forest Akers; Dodge Motor’s Vice President and MSU Trustee, who saw it as a real piece of machinery for Engineering students to study.
-Displayed as an icon of the steam-era, it sat at MSU until 1969, when a group of students took an interest in the locomotive.
+After Pere Marquette 1225’s retirement, the locomotive was donated to Michigan State University in 1957 by the Chesapeake & Ohio Railway with the help of Forest Akers (Dodge Motor Company’s Vice President and MSU Trustee) who saw it as a real piece of machinery for Engineering students to study.
+Displayed as an icon of the steam era, the 1225 sat at MSU until 1969, when a group of students took an interest in the locomotive.

-Recognizing the daunting task that was ahead of them, the early MSU students saw the necessity to form a 501(c)3 non-profit organization and in 1981, Michigan State University donated 1225 to the newly formed MSTRP.
-In 1982, the locomotive was moved to the former Ann Arbor Railroad steam backshop in Owosso where the restoration continued until 1985 when it moved under its own power for the first time in 34 years.
+Recognizing the daunting task that was ahead of them, the early MSU students saw the necessity to form a 501(c)(3) non-profit organization and in 1981, MSU donated the Pere Marquette 1225 to the newly formed MSTRP.
+In 1982, the locomotive was moved to the former Ann Arbor Railroad steam backshop in Owosso where the restoration continued until 1985, when the 1225 moved under its own power for the first time in 34 years.
 Since 1988, Pere Marquette 1225 has been maintained in operable condition and serves as the largest piece of operating steam equipment in the MSTRP and SRI collection.

 Keeping Steam Alive

 Today the Steam Railroading Institute is the image of the Michigan State Trust for Railway Preservation Inc. Situated on the site of the former Ann Arbor Railroad’s steam shops and roundhouse in Owosso, the MSTRP and SRI have grown tremendously in the past forty plus years; now housing two steam locomotives, one diesel locomotives, a fleet of passenger cars, plus numerous pieces of rolling stock and historic structures.
 The Institute is home to the majestic Pere Marquette 1225.
 The 1225 embodies the characteristics of the last and most powerful steam locomotives and is one of the last steam engines of this size still in operation.
 SRI offers a variety of events and excursions throughout the year to fullfill the educational mission and the most popular of all is the “North Pole Express,” available during November and December.